 - The price is high

-- It has excellent windproof and heat retention, and can feel hot
+- It has high windproof and heat-retaining properties, so it can feel hot

-- The ventilation and pockets are insanely positioned
+- The ventilation and pockets are in an awkward position

 Anyway, the design is cool

-My favorite is the height of the collar when the zipper is closed.
+What I like most is the height of the collar when it's fully zipped up

-Not only does it prevent rain and wind from entering, but it also looks cool.
-It's cool without having to wear it on the hood.
-He's so cool that he can't help but wonder how many times he's been making cool stuff here.
+Not only does it protect you from the elements, but it also looks cool.
+It looks cool with or without the hood.
+It's so cool I wonder how many times I've said "cool" here

-Don't miss the way the Norona logo is located on the back and zipper pull.
+Don't miss the placement of the Norrona logo on the back and zipper pull

-As an aside, did you know that the Norrona logo is Viking?
-The Vikings of Norona are not commonly imagined pirates, but rather originated from the mountain hero who helped the king of Norway beyond the harsh winter mountains.
-This is the first time I learned about this, and it's been a learning experience.
-In fact, the logo printed on the rainwear (also on the left chest) is a reflector print, and it reflects even in dark places.
-So the heroes are protecting us even in the dark.
+As an aside, did you know that Norrona's logo is a Viking?
+Norrona's Viking is not the pirate you might imagine, but a mountain hero who rescued the King of Norway by crossing the mountains in the harsh winter.
+I learned this for the first time recently, and it was quite enlightening.
+Actually, the logo printed on the rainwear (also on the left chest) is a reflective print, so it reflects light even in the dark.
+So the hero is protecting you even in the dark

 Comfortable and windproof for peace of mind

-It is the lightest of the three items, but it doesn't feel as light as the lightest, and I guess it's just my imagination that the mountain hardware was lighter.
-I've been trying to reduce the weight of my luggage on a daily basis, but it was difficult to feel the weight of 120g.
-The reason lies in the fabric.
-Compared to mountain hardware, it is thicker and more sturdy.
-When I tested standing for a minute wearing three items on the windy summit of Iwakiyama, I was wearing one for a minute, and the only one who didn't feel "cold..." was Norrona, and the hottest thing I wore while running was Norrona.
+It's the lightest of the three items, but it doesn't feel particularly light.
+I wonder if it's just my imagination that the Mountain Hardwear felt lighter.
+I try to keep my luggage light on a daily basis, but it was hard to feel the 120g lightness...
+The reason for this is the fabric.
+Compared to the Mountain Hardwear, it's thicker and sturdier.
+When I tested standing for one minute wearing the three items alternately on the windy summit of Mt.
+Iwaki, the Norrona was the only item that didn't make me feel cold, and it was also the warmest I felt while running

-The hem and sleeves are made light with elastic elastic, so it may have given the fabric a weight.
-In the rain test, water does not seep into the fabric with either light rain or heavy rain, and it repels the water in a breeze.
+The elasticated hem and sleeves make it lighter, which may have given the fabric more weight.
+In our rain test, the fabric didn't soak in either light or heavy rain, and it repelled water very well

-If you could create dynamic ventilation under the armpits or front, it would be very helpful for your heat.
-The second one is storage capacity.
-There is no particular way to store it, so I used the standard method to roll it up and put it in a hood.
+As someone who gets hot easily, I would be extremely grateful if they could provide dynamic ventilation under the arms or on the front.
+The second is storage.
+There's no particular storage method, so I used the standard method of rolling it up and storing it in the hood.
 However, it is bulkier than the other two items.
-If possible, it's a storage bag, then go upwards and it's not like it's packable.
-The third is the price.
-It has a beautiful Scandinavian design, is ultra-lightweight at 120g, and the fabric is moderately thick and soft, so you can see that it will cost more.
-I understand, but when I look at the price, I end up pulling my hand out of my clothes.
-This is a very waste.
-I hope you will study costs (Kansai style) and do your best.
-Please (silence).
+If possible, a storage bag would be ideal, and even better, a packable design would be ideal.
+The third is price.
+It has a beautiful Nordic design, is ultra-lightweight at 120g, and the fabric is just the right thickness and softness, so I understand why it's expensive.
+I understand, but when I see the price, I stop reaching for the garment.
+It's such a waste.
+I really hope they study the cost (Kansai style) and do their best.
+Thank you (whispering)

 Mountain Hardwear Leroy Jacket

-The lightness you feel when you wear it and move is the best!
-Stress-free, fluffy 2.5-layer rainwear
+The lightness you feel when wearing and moving is unmatched!
+Stress-free, fluffy, and lightweight 2.5-layer rainwear

 This is ◎